kikrishn/Blog/_posts/2021-02-10-lebesgue-ftc.md

     defined!
 So for almost every $x$, we can "evaluate" $f$ through this (rather roundabout) approach.
 The benefit is that this notion of evaluation does not depend on your choice of representative!

+[^5]:
+    In no small part because I'm not sure how you would actually integrate against a singular continuous measure in the wild...